SaltireSequence/vba-challenge/README.md

 ![stock Market](Images/stockmarket.jpg)

-## Instructions
+## Method

-* Create a script that will loop through all the stocks for one year and output the following information.
+* Created a script that will loop through all the stocks for one year and output the following information.

   * The ticker symbol.